 For the spring season of it, my next order arriving is a washed processed coffee that will bring a floral and melon sipping for my midday backyard hangs.

 Buy Ethiopia Wuri, Gedeb: Tasting Notes: Lemonade, Rose Tea, Watermelon

 4. Water Avenue, Portland, Oregon

-On my first ever trip to Portland, an eventual coffee pilgrimage I would later proclaimed, I observed and visited more coffee shops in my one-week trip, than I felt like I must have had in my life.
+On my first ever trip to Portland, an eventual coffee pilgrimage I would later proclaim, I observed and visited more coffee shops in my one-week trip, than I felt like I had, up until then in my entire life.
 This is likely an exaggeration, but then, it seemed like it.
-Fast forward six year to 2020 and I’ve surpassed that experience with visiting multiples of coffee shops in a day often when I’m out exploring abroad or in the states.
+Fast forward six years to 2020 and I’ve surpassed that experience with visiting multiples of coffee shops in a day often when I’m out exploring abroad or in the states.

 Enter Water Avenue, a coffee roaster and shop, that I visited then and still remember to this date.
 A local driven business who writes that it believes in “environmental, social and economic stewardship,” it’s fitting that its named after the property coffee can’t do without water.
 This farm direct coffee next up on my order list, derives from Water Avenue’s passion for clear and clean waterways in Oregon.
 I can get with that.

 Buy Blue Creek, Central + South America, Tasting Notes, Hazelnut, Milk Chocolate, Hint of Navel Orange